Ethnic fighting kills 32 in disputed region straddling Sudan, South Sudan

 A peace agreement signed three years ago is largely holding, but the transitional government has been slow to unify the various factions of the military.

-(Reporting by Waakhe Simon Wudu; Writing by Hereward Holland; Editing by Aaron Ross and Bernadette Baum)
+(Reporting by Waakhe Simon Wudu; Writing by Hereward Holland and Elias Biryabarema; Editing by Aaron Ross, Bernadette Baum and Jonathan Oatis)

 ((hereward.holland@thomsonreuters.com; +254 20 499 1232; Reuters Messaging: hereward.holland.thomsonreuters.com@reuters.net))